 School finishes at 3.05pm.
 At the end of the day you are welcome to wait between the two green gates or you may agree a meeting place with your child further away from the school gates.
 Class teachers will bring the children up to the internal green gate where they will meet the person collecting them.

 Children should not leave the school grounds until they see the parent/carer collecting them.

 It is predictably busy outside the school when children are dropped off and collected.
 Please NEVER park or wait in your car on the yellow zig-zag lines outside the school; parking there puts children in great danger.
 Crawley Ridge gets extremely busy during drop off and collection so please drive and park with care and remind your child about the rules of road safety.

-Playtime is at 10.40am.
-It lasts 15 minutes.
+Playtime for Years 3 & 4 is 10.25 to 10.40am and for Years 5 & 6 it is 10.45 to 11am.
 Teachers and support staff supervise playtime.
-The children play outside at playtime unless it is raining.
-In the case of intermittent, light spring or autumn drizzle we like the children to go out so please ensure they have a suitable jacket in school as part of their uniform.
+The children play outside at playtime in all weathers, so please ensure they have a suitable jacket in school as part of their uniform.

 No sweets, no nuts or products containing nuts are allowed in school at any time.

 Children are allowed to bring in one piece of fruit or vegetable for break time if they wish to.
 No other snack is permitted.
 Children should bring a named water bottle to school every day which they can drink in class.
 These bottles are to contain water only, NO fruit juice or squash please.